yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-linq.markdown

 XAP.NET includes a custom LINQ provider, which enables developers to take advantage of their existing .NET skills to query the space without learning a new language.
 To enable the provider add the following `using` statement:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 using GigaSpaces.Core.Linq;
 {% endhighlight %}

 This brings the `Query<T>` extension method into scope, which is the entry point for writing LINQ queries.
 For example:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where p.Name == "Smith"
             select p;

 foreach (var person in query)
 {
     // ...
 }
 {% endhighlight %}

 Another option is to convert the LINQ query to a space query, which can be used with any of the space proxy query operations.
 For example:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where p.Name == "Smith"
             select p;
 var result = spaceProxy.Take<Person>(query.ToSpaceQuery());
 {% endhighlight %}
 And finally, you can create an `ExpressionQuery` with a predicate expression:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var result = spaceProxy.Take<Person>(new ExpressionQuery<Person>(p => p.Name == "Smith"));
 {% endhighlight %}
 {%tip%}While LINQ is a great syntax for querying a data source, it cannot leverage XAP-specific features (removing results, batching, fifo, transactions, notifications and more).
 This gap is bridged with `ExpressionQuery`, which allows you to use LINQ with any space query operation.{%endtip%}

+{%note%}
-{%infosign%} Only LINQ queries that can be translated to an equivalent [SQLQuery](./sqlquery.html) are supported.
+Only LINQ queries that can be translated to an equivalent [SQLQuery](./query-sql.html) are supported.
 A LINQ query that cannot be translated will throw an exception at runtime with a message which indicates which part of the query is not supported.
+{%endnote%}

 # Indexing